All the events here are relevant to people working in dementia research. If you would like to add your own you can submit an event

 November 13 @ 12:00 pm - 1:00 pm

-A weekly gathering to discuss careers and research topics, inspired by 17th and 18th century salons from Paris, with a modern twist.
+A weekly gathering to discuss careers and research topics.
 These sessions combine livestreams, guest speakers and group chat to exchange ideas, challenge, influence, inspire and educate.
+This week we talk about Music and Dementia Research with guest speakers Robyn Dowlen and Emma Broome.

 Could a simple melody hold the key to unlocking memories and emotions buried deep within the minds of those with dementia?
 Can music, singing and arts make a difference to someone living with the disease?
 Our upcoming Dementia Research Salon tackles this provocative question as we explore the transformative power of music.
 How can music, often dismissed as mere background noise, reignite a connection to self, enhance cognitive function, and improve the quality of life for those living with dementia?
 Join us for a compelling discussion that challenges conventional approaches to dementia care and unveils the profound impact of musical interventions.